FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Method

 where $H_f=[\partial_{x_i}\partial_{x_j}f]$ is the Hessian of the SDF.
 The shape-operator (Weingarten map) is obtained by projecting $H_f$ into any orthonormal tangent frame $(\mathbf{u},\mathbf{v})$:

-That operator (Weingarten map) takes any tangent vector and returns how fast the surface normal rotates in that direction, i.e.\ the local bending.
-Its eigenvalues are the \emph{principal curvatures} $\kappa_1,\kappa_2$; their product gives the Gaussian curvature $K=\kappa_1\kappa_2=\det S$, whose sign distinguishes elliptic, parabolic and hyperbolic regimes as illustrated in Fig.~\ref{fig:curvature}.
+That operator (Weingarten map) takes any tangent vector and returns how fast the surface normal rotates in that direction, i.e., the local bending.
+Its eigenvalues are the \emph{principal curvatures} $\kappa_1,\kappa_2$; their product gives the Gaussian curvature $K=\kappa_1\kappa_2=\det S$.
+Together, these values distinguish spherical, planar, parabolic, elliptic, and hyperbolic regimes as illustrated in Fig.~\ref{fig:curvature}.